ahuuwx/ahuuwx/README.md

 * 🌍  I'm based in Ho Chi Minh, Viet Nam
 * ✉️  You can contact me at [nguyenthehuu116@gmail.com](mailto:nguyenthehuu116@gmail.com)
-* ⚡  I am still waiting for the next chapter of Berserk.

 ### Skills